 Cathedral Peaks Station comprises 2,000 acres of farmland with the privileged position of bordering the Fiordland National Park, recognised by the United Nations as a World Heritage Site.

-Cathedral Peaks Station is home to sheep, deer, cattle, beehives and berries, and provides fresh produce daily to Cabot Lodge.
+Cathedral Peaks Station is home to sheep, deer, cattle, beehives, three pet lambs and a miniature pony.
+The property provides fresh produce daily to Cabot Lodge.

-Daily guests are provided with the opportunity to take part in and experience New Zealand farming life, with tours of our beehives, 4WD tours of the property, whip cracking classes, and watching our top staff member, Sam the sheep dog, in action.
+Daily guests are provided with the opportunity to take part in and experience New Zealand farming life, with tours of our beehives, 4WD tours of the property, feeding our horse and pet lambs, whip cracking classes, and watching our top staff member, Sam the sheep dog, in action.

 There are countless opportunities to explore and discover the beauty of New Zealand on this authentic and captivating property.